nint8835/InvitationASM/README.md

 #### *PRINT*
 Usage: `PRINT A`

-Prints the value contained in memory address A to stdout
+Prints the value contained in memory address A to stdout.

 #### COMPARE
 Usage: `COMPARE A`